Online sign‑up isn’t available just yet, so please check back during the membership window to join.

 The garden waste club

-Membership of the club is the easy way of disposing of your garden waste on a fortnightly basis through kerbside collections of a brown wheelie bin.
+Membership of the club runs from 1 April to 31 March the following year and is an easy way of disposing of your garden waste through fortnightly kerbside collections using a brown wheelie bin.

 It is hassle-free, meaning no more trips to the recycling centre and no need to mess up the boot of your car.